-- Various forms, responses, etc., of humor are presented through mostly American video clips and verbal situations. - For example: incongruity material deals with the American perception of the Middle East and stereotyping Muslims within American society.
+- Various forms, responses, etc., of humor are presented through mostly American video clips and verbal situations. - For example: incongruity material deals with different examples of international humor including American perception of the Middle East.

 Martin, Rod A.: Introduction to the Psychology of Humor.
 In The Psychology of Humor: An Integrative Approach.
 Elsevier Academic Press.
 2007.
 Pp. 1-30.